-When I started using WordPress, I changed themes every month and I tested a lot of plugins.
-I used to read those “top 21 must have plugins” articles and I just went and installed them all.
-Couple of weeks later, uninstall.
+When I started using WordPress, I changed themes every month, and I tested a lot of plugins.
+I used to read those “top 21 must have plugins” articles, and I just went and installed them all.
+A couple of weeks later, uninstall.

-Why it’s important to have a clean database
+Why it’s essential to have a clean database?

-We had one customer, a food blog with ~10,000 pageviews/day, who was experiencing very slow loading time, 13-15 seconds.
-The obvious solution offered by the hosting company was to upgrade to a VPS from the shared plan she was on.
+We had one customer, a food blog with ~10,000 page views/day, who was experiencing slow loading times, 13-15 seconds.
+The solution offered by the hosting company was to upgrade to a VPS from the shared plan she was on.

 Our solution was different.

-She didn’t need to upgrade to a VPS, she actually stayed on a shared plan for another 8-9 months when her traffic got to ~60,000 pageviews/day and it was really time to move away from shared hosting.
+She didn’t need to upgrade to a VPS; she stayed on a shared plan for another 8-9 months when her traffic got to ~60,000 page views/day, and it was time to move away from shared hosting.

 In conclusion, having a clean WordPress database helped her save money on hosting.
 And it can help you too so let’s see what you can do to optimize your WordPress database.

-One of the basic things you can do is to delete unused plugins & themes, delete spam comments, delete trashed comments, trashed posts & trashed pages.
+One of the primary things you can do is to delete unused plugins & themes, delete spam comments, delete trashed comments, trashed posts & trashed pages.

 Delete unused plugins & themes

-This also helps from a security point of view, I recommend you don’t keep on your server PHP scripts (plugins, themes, other PHP files) you don’t actually use.
+This also helps from a security point of view; I recommend you don’t keep on your server PHP scripts (plugins, themes, other PHP files) you don’t use.

-To delete unused plugins login to wp-admin and go to Plugins > Installed plugins.
+To remove unused plugins login to wp-admin and go to Plugins > Installed plugins.
 Click on Inactive to see inactive plugins and delete them.

-To delete unused themes go to Appearance > Themes, click on each theme you want to delete and then click Delete on lower right corner.
+To remove unused themes go to Appearance > Themes, click on each theme you want to delete and then click Delete in the lower right corner.

 I recommend you keep only your active theme and one default theme (if you need to test incompatibilities).
-I use Genesis Framework so I only keep Genesis (parent theme), the Genesis child theme (active theme) and one WordPress default theme (for testing purposes).
+I use Genesis Framework, so I just keep Genesis (parent theme), the Genesis child theme (active theme) and one WordPress default theme (for testing purposes).

 Empty the spam comments